nmshd/documentation/_includes/scenarios/integrate/requests-over-messages.md

 ### Runtime automation

 No matter if you accepted or rejected the Request: the response is similar.
 You can see that the Request moved to status `Decided`.
-This is where the Enmeshed Runtime steps in and handles the Request based on you decision.
+This is where the enmeshed Runtime steps in and handles the Request based on you decision.
 It will move the Request to status `Completed` and send the Response to the Sender via a Message.
 This behavior can be observed by querying the Request again after a few seconds (`GET /api/v2/Requests/Incoming/{id}`).

 ## Sync the Response